 Casein is a protein consisting of five different types: alpha casein, beta casein, gamma casein, delta casein, and kappa casein.
 Micellar casein is comprised of all five of these casein types in a natural globular structure.

 How is this beneficial?
 Well, the truth is that muscle growth/repair doesn’t only happen in the hours following athletic exercise; it happens all the time.
-A fast, direct infusion of protein does little to support this ongoing process.
-This is where casein protein comes in.
+When you’re in a anabolic state, resting, that’s when your body starts to repair itself.
+A fast, direct infusion of a protein supplement does little to support this ongoing process.
+This is where casein milk protein comes in.

-When you consume casein protein, stomach acids form a sort of “clump” around the protein and begin to break it down at a slow-but-sustained rate.
-This creates a steady stream of amino acids flowing to your muscles all day and all night.
-Casein is especially useful when consumed prior to sleep.
+When you consume casein protein, stomach acids form a sort of “clump” around the protein and begin to release protein at a slow-but-sustained rate.
+This creates a steady stream of amino acids flowing into your muscles all day and all night.
+Casein milk protein is especially useful when consumed prior to sleep.

 During the seven or so hours that you spend sleeping per day, your body’s natural muscle building and repair processes continue.
 However, as you’re not generally consuming protein while you sleep, the body doesn’t have as easy access to amino acids.
 For example, within only four hours of consuming whey protein, your body has effectively run out of easy-access branched-chain amino acids (BCAA).
 Micellar casein provides your body with a long-duration source of BCAA before bed, and BCAA before bed means better protein synthesis (and improved muscle growth) all through the night.

-Micellar casein has been linked to greater strength and endurance, improved metabolic rates, and better muscle gains.
+Micellar casein protein supplements have been linked to greater strength and endurance, improved metabolic rates, and better muscle gains.

 How to take micellar casein